Olamiwale/Microservices_eommerce_with_mesh/README.md

-# Microservices with Istio Mesh Servicr
+# E-commerce Microservices With Istio Mesh

 This is a production-grade microservices e-commerce system showcasing **DevOps best practices, Kubernetes deployments, CI/CD pipelines, and Istio service mesh**.